Alex Timbers: 2010–2017: Breakthrough

 In 2013 and again in 2014, Timbers directed Here Lies Love Off-Broadway at the Public Theater in New York City, an immersive club musical about Imelda Marcos featuring the music of David Byrne and Fatboy Slim, for which he won the Lucille Lortel Award for Best Director.
 The show was extended at the Public Theater three times, and made numerous year-end Best Of lists including The New York Times, The New York Post, The New York Daily News, Time, The Hollywood Reporter, Time Out, New York Magazine, and Vogue.
 He was also nominated for Drama Desk and Outer Critics Circle Awards for Best Director.

 In 2014, Timbers directed Here Lies Love at the National Theatre in London.
 Timbers, Byrne, and Fatboy Slim won the London Evening Standard Beyond Theatre Award "for pushing the boundaries of musicals."

 Also in 2014, Timbers directed the musical Rocky, based on the Oscar-winning film, on Broadway at the Winter Garden Theatre, for which he was nominated for Drama Desk Award and Outer Critics Circle Award for Best Director.
 Two years earlier, he directed a pilot production of the show in Germany, which ran for five years in Hamburg and Stuttgart.

+Timbers was a co-creator with Jason Schwartzman, Roman Coppola, and Paul Weitz of the Amazon Studios series Mozart in the Jungle, which ran from 2014 to 2018 and won the 2016 Golden Globe Award for Best Television Series - Musical or Comedy.
+He served as co-executive producer on all episodes.

 In 2016, Timbers directed an Off-Broadway revival of The Robber Bridegroom for Roundabout Theater Company, which won the 2016 Lucille Lortel Award for Best Revival.

 In 2016, Timbers directed the comedy Oh Hello! on Broadway, written by and starring comedians Nick Kroll and John Mulaney.
 The show opened to positive reviews, recouped its capitalization, and was filmed for Netflix.